priyasea/LoanPayBack_Project/README.md

 The notebook performs:

 Analysis has been done on the categorical variables to determine Risk Ratio and Mutual Information score.
-The variables that really affects the Loan Paid Back variable has been kept while rest like gender, marital status, loan purpose has been dropped

 Also some categorical variables exhibited a ordinal relationship and hence has been encoded to numeric like education level and grade_subgrade.

-4️⃣ Statistical Summary

-Summary statistics help identify:

-Data distribution

-Outliers

-Feature behavior

-Potential transformation requirements
+4️⃣ Analysis of numeric Variables:- Numeric variables have been assigned using Correlation Heatmap.

 5️⃣ Dropping Non-Predictive Columns